amadeodurgaj/Lumora/README.md

 # Lumora Skincare E-Commerce

 Lumora is a premium skincare e-commerce application built with React.
 The project features a responsive design with a modern UI using Tailwind CSS, efficient state management with Zustand (with persistent storage), and client-side routing via React Router.
-It allows users to browse featured products, view product details, and manage a shopping cart.
+It allows users to browse featured products and view product details.

 ---